tabfloater/tabfloater.github.io/_includes/documentation.md

 ### What is TabFloater?

 TabFloater is a browser extension.
 It allows you to multitask by moving a browser tab into a floating window.
 This is similar to the "Picture-in-Picture" functionality on TVs: the floating window is positioned as a small overlay window within your browser.
-You can keep browsing the web in both the floating and the main browser window.
+You can keep browsing the web in all windows at the same time.

 ### How does it work?